-Individual Option - This pre-wire option, separate from and not combined with the Police Prep Package 65W or 65N, provides only the wiring for package tray lights and under decklid lights.
+Individual Option - This pre-wire option, separate from and not combined with the Police Prep Package 65W, 65N, or 65U, provides only the wiring for package tray lights and under decklid lights.
 For additional information, refer to the Crown Victoria Wiring Diagram Manual.

-Police Prep Option - On vehicles that have the Police Prep Package 65W or 65N, there are 2 high intensity LED lights located on the package tray.
-These LED's are controlled by the switch panel located in the console area.
+Police Prep Option - On vehicles that have the Police Prep Package 65W, 65N, or 65U, there are 2 high intensity LED lights located on the package tray.
+These LEDs are controlled by the switch panel located in the console area.
 For additional information, refer to the Ford Police Interceptor Preparation Packages Owner's Manual.